EGPostema/DrawerDissect/README.md

    The script will:
    - Process images in `fullsize`
    - Create organized output directories
-   - Generate specimen images, masks, and data
+   - Generate specimen images, masks, and a merged dataset

   ❗ **Script not working?
 Check that you have...**
   - [x] Cloned or downloaded the repository